 Family members of the victims, who have tirelessly campaigned to get out the truth about the slaughter, were prominent in the commemoration.
 For the first time the Irish government was represented.
 Prime Minister Micheal Martin attended.

-“It’s important for the rest of the world to see what they done to us,” Charlie Nash, cousin of William Nash, one of those killed in 1972, told the media.
+“It’s important for the rest of the world to see what they done to us,” Charlie Nash, brother of William Nash, one of those killed in 1972, told the media.

 The 1972 march was organized by the Northern Ireland Civil Rights Association to protest the British government’s imposition of internment without trial.
 It was part of a rising movement for equal rights for Northern Ireland Catholics, who faced discrimination in housing, education, employment and voting.
 The 1972 Derry protest was banned by authorities, but demonstrators went ahead anyway.